ropensci/dynamite/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-Posterior predictive samples for the first 4 groups (samples based on the posterior distribution of model parameters and observed data on first time point):
+Posterior predictive samples for the first 4 groups (using the samples based on the posterior distribution of the model parameters and observed data on the first time point):

 ``` r
 library("ggplot2")